 Dr. Wei has published a number of papers in high-profile journals, including Cell, Nature, Nature Biotechnology, and PNAS, as either first or corresponding author.
 He has been granted four patents, and is the recipient of the follow-ing awards: China Patent Award, Tan Jiazhen Life Science Award, Scientific Chinese Man of the Year, Zheng Changxue Teaching Award, BAYER Investigator Award, Roche Chinese Young Investigator Award, Peking University Dongbao Fellowship, and the most popular teacher of School of Life Sciences award.

-Dr. Wei's group is mainly focused on the development of eukaryotic genome editing technology, especially their applications in dynamic imaging techniques and high-throughput functional genomics.
-The combination of for-ward and reverse genetic means is employed, often in a high-throughput fashion, for the identification of host genes or non-coding RNAs important for host response during microbial infections or tumorigenesis.
+The research of Wei group is mainly focused on the development of eukaryotic gene editing tools and novel nucleic acid therapeutics, with the emphasis on the high-throughput functional genomics and gene therapy.
+The combination of forward and reverse genetic means is employed, often in a high-throughput fashion, for the understanding of the molecular mechanisms underlying human diseases, including cancer and infection.

 1. Qu L, Yi Z, Shen Y, Lin L, Chen F, Xu Y, Wu Z, Tang H, Zhang X, Tian F, Wang C, Xiao X, Dong X, Guo L, Lu S, Yang C, Tang C, Yang Y, Yu W, Wang, J, Zhou Y, Huang Q, Yisimayi A, Liu S, Huang WJ Cao Y, Wang Y, Zhou Z, Peng X, Wang J, Xie X, Wei W*.
 (2022) Circular RNA Vaccines against SARS-CoV-2 and Emerging Variants.
 Cell. doi: https://doi.org/10.1016/j.cell.2022.03.044.